 - In the United States, forests and forest products absorb or store about 10 to 20 percent of the country's annual CO2 emissions6.
-In Washington, the second-largest softwood lumber producer in the nation, that number is as high as 35 percent7. - Weyerhaeuser stores the equivalent of 9 million metric tons of CO2 in our wood products every year8.
-That's equal to taking more than 2 million cars off the road annually. - We reforest 100 percent of the stands we harvest the vast majority (more than 75 percent) within a year after harvest, and more than 95 percent within two.
+In Washington, the second-largest softwood lumber producer in the nation, that number is as high as 35 percent7. - Our forests store the equivalent of between 2.3 billion and 3.6 billion metric tons of CO28.
+That is the same number of emissions generated by providing every home in the United States with electricity for three to five years. - We reforest 100 percent of the stands we harvest the vast majority (more than 75 percent) within a year after harvest, and more than 95 percent within two.
 Every harvested stand is reforested within five years. - The carbon stored in harvested trees is replaced by growth in other trees, keeping overall forest carbon stocks even at the landscape level.
-Plus, portions of our forests are never harvested such as protected areas and riparian buffers and they continue to store carbon in perpetuity. - Through careful species selection9 (but not genetic modification), we cultivate seedling stocks that will be resilient under a broad range of potential climactic conditions, and we carefully select appropriate seedlings for different sites and regions.
+Plus, portions of our forests are never harvested such as protected areas and riparian buffers - and they continue to store carbon in perpetuity. - Through careful species selection (but not genetic modification), we cultivate seedling stocks that will be resilient under a broad range of potential climactic conditions, and we carefully select appropriate seedlings for different sites and regions.
+A comprehensive view of the carbon dioxide emissions, removals, and storage of our forests and wood products can be found in our Carbon Record and accompanying methodology on our website